 Introducing the Doritos Crash the Super Bowl Contest

 The real shift arrived in 2006, when Doritos launched the first consumer-generated Super Bowl ad in their first “Crash the Super Bowl” contest.
 Submissions were sent in and viewers voted for their favorite Doritos commercial.
-The winner,“Live the Flavor” was as unforgettable as our first love.
+The winner in 2006,“Live the Flavor” was as unforgettable as our first love.
 Love is explained in five Doritos flavors: Spicy, Cheesy, Crunchy, Bold, Smooth.
 According to a poll run by USA Today Ad Meter, the commercial ranked fourth as the best of the game and ninth for the year.

 In the decade since 2006, Doritos has run the Crash the Super Bowl contest each year.